Who Can Diagnose ADHD? Talking About Attention-Deficit/Hyperactivity Disorder Symptoms

 The National Institute of Mental Health (NIMH) and the National Institutes of Health (NIH) have researchers who study the causes of ADHD.
 According to the National Institute of Mental Health, "current research suggests ADHD may be caused by interactions between genes and environmental or non-genetic factors."
 While this answer may not be the most conclusive, the institution believes that a number of factors can contribute to ADHD.
 Some of these factors include brain injuries, low birth weight, genes, exposure to environmental toxins at a young age, and unhealthy substance intake during pregnancy, such as smoking, alcohol, or substance use.

 In many cases, ADHD begins to show symptoms in childhood.
-However, it is not a disorder that ends in childhood; increasing numbers of cases are present into adulthood.
+However, it is not a disorder that always ends in childhood; increasing numbers of cases are present into adulthood.
 Symptoms of ADHD include difficulty in paying attention, controlling impulsive behaviors, sitting still, and being overactive.

 ADHD treatment